Jeev2004/career-guidance-tool/README.md

 -> Creation of Results page.

 DAY 5:
--> Creation of information page.
+-> Creation of information page